felix161096/Robotic-Vision/Follow-Line/README.md

 Considerations to be considered:
 - The system can start with the vehicle positioned in any position.
 - The car must follow a stable conduction.
-- As much generalizable as it could beGeneralizable
+- As much generalizable as it could be.
+The car should be able to complete a lap in another circuit.

+Firstly, it is resolved how to maintain the car inside the road, considering the curved segments.
+For this, the red line can be thresholding from HSV space.
+The first challenge to be outcomed is the first consideration.
+If the car is set in any positon in the initial moment,